bsygo/bimanual_handover/README.md

 This code belongs to my master's thesis "Bimanual Robot-to-Robot Handover Utilizing Multi-Modal Feedback".
 It covers the mentioned pipeline to perform bimanual handovers as well as the corresponding code for training a new grasping model, and performing a workplace analysis.
 Check the thesis for any conceptual questions.
 The next section gives an overview over the structure of this project.
 For starting anything, check the section about the desired part first.

 # Structure
-The config folder contains two types of files: config files and rviz configs.
-The config files set the parameters for any handover or training attempt, so it is important to set them to the desired parameters before starting anything.
+The config folder contains two types of files: yaml files and rviz configs.
+The yaml config files set the parameters for any handover or training attempt, so it is important to set them to the desired parameters before starting anything.
 Each section explains their config file in detail.
 The exception is pc\_filter.yaml, which is a config file for the robot\_self\_filter.
 It should not need any adaptation.
 The rviz configs are just helpful for visualizations and include the settings used to make screenshots from various angles of the workspace analysis for the thesis.

 The launch folder holds the launch files for this project.
 Only three out of the four available are designed to be launched manually.
 The pc\_filter.launch is called by other launch files exclusively.
 The files full.launch, train.launch, and workspace\_analysis.launch start the handover pipeline, the training process, and the workspace analysis respectively.
 Before calling one, it is advised to visit the section about the corresponding task first.